-The side seal is a non-moving floor slat that fills the gap between the moving floor slats and the side walls.
+The side seal is a non-moving floor slat/plank that fills the gap between the moving floor slats/plank and the side walls.
 Several options are available.
-A seal is needed between the moving floor slats and the side seal, so some options require the use of one double seal slat.
+A seal is needed between the moving floor slats/planks and the side seal, so some options require the use of one double seal slat/plank.

-- Use Figure 43, Table 1, and Table 2 to select a feasible side seal option.
-Side seal gap width ('B') is the distance measured from the outermost floor slat to the side wall.
-Allowing for the ball seal, deduct 0.15" to determine the actual width of the side seal. - 2.
-Split slat if necessary.
+Use Figure 43 and Table 1 to select a feasible side seal option.
+Side seal gap width ('B') is the distance measured from the outermost floor slat/plank to the side wall.
+Allowing for the ball seal, deduct 1mm to determine the actual width of the side seal.
+For instructions regarding 6" (152.4mm) flooring, please contact KEITH Mfg.
+Co. or one of our international offices listed on the cover of this manual.

+2. Split slat/plank if necessary.

-Rip floor slat with a circular saw to fit side wall as closely as possible.
+Rip floor slat/plank with a circular saw to fit side wall as closely as possible.
 This is another reason trailer alignment is critical.
 Make sure that the side with the seal groove goes to the left side of the trailer.